Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Introduction

 \subsection{MCMC for BART: ``Bayesian backfitting''}

 A key ingredient in the MCMC sampler for BART is the ``Bayesian backfitting'' step, which we describe briefly here.
-(The Bayesian backfitting label is due to \cite{Hastie2000-oc}, who proposed a similar algorithm for MCMC sampling in additive models.)
+(The term Bayesian backfitting is due to \cite{Hastie2000-oc}, who proposed a similar algorithm for MCMC sampling in additive models.)
 Let $T_{(h)}\equiv\{T_l: 1\leq l \leq m,\ l\neq h\}$ denote all but the $h^{th}$ tree with $M_{(h)}$ defined similarly.
 CGM's MCMC algorithm updates $(T_h, \M_h\mid T_{(h)}, M_{(h)}, -)$ in a block.
-This is simplified by the observation that \beq R_{hi} = \left( y_i - \sum_{l\neq h}^m \ghxi{l}{i}\right) \sim N(\ghxi{h}{i}, \sigma^2), \eeq so that $(T_h, \M_h)$ only depends on the data through the vector of current partial residuals $R_h = (R_{h1}, R_{h2},\dots R_{hn})$.
-The partial residuals follow the Bayesian regression tree model described in \cite{Chipman1998}, so the Metropolis-Hastings update given there can be can be adopted to sample from $(T_h, \M_h\mid -)$ directly, treating $R_h$ as the observations.
+This is simplified by the clever observation that \beq R_{hi} = \left( y_i - \sum_{l\neq h}^m \ghxi{l}{i}\right) \sim N(\ghxi{h}{i}, \sigma^2),\nonumber \eeq so that $(T_h, \M_h)$ only depends on the data through the vector of current partial residuals $R_h = (R_{h1}, R_{h2},\dots R_{hn})$.
+The partial residuals follow the Bayesian regression tree model described in \cite{Chipman1998}, so the Metropolis-Hastings update given there can be can be applied directly to sample from $(T_h, \M_h\mid -)$, treating $R_h$ as the observations.
+This delivers a proper sample from the correct conditional distributions.

-Jointly updating the $(T_h, M_h)$ pairs obviates the need for transdimensional MCMC algorithms (to cope with the fact that the length of $M_h$ changes with the depth of $T_h$), which can be delicate to construct \citep{Green1995-ey}.
+Jointly updating the $(T_h, M_h)$ pairs in this way obviates the need for transdimensional MCMC algorithms (to cope with the fact that the length of $M_h$ changes with the depth of $T_h$), which can be delicate to construct \citep{Green1995-ey}.
 In addition, block updating parameters often accelerates the mixing of MCMC algorithms \citep{Liu1994-qm, Roberts1997-jg}.
 The efficiency of this blocked MCMC sampler is a key feature of BART, and one of the contributions of this paper is to generalize this sampler to a wider range of models where backfitting is infeasible.